adaptableCoder/adaptableCoder/README.md

 I'm currently exploring **embedded systems**, **digital/analog electronics**, and **software development**.
 I learn best by building from scratch - deconstructing systems and reconstructing them to understand how things truly work.

-- 🎓 Undergrad at a Tier-1 Engineering Institute
+- 🎓 Undergrad at an Engineering Institute
 - ⚡ Focused on building circuit-level and microcontroller-based projects
 - 💡 Currently working to integrate my **software development skills with embedded systems** to build complete, end-to-end solutions